markstos/Headline-markstos/README.md

 This will produce a zip file at `dist/headline-markstos.zip`

 Then it can be uploaded through the Ghost admin area, where it will be recognized as the "headline-markstos" theme.

+## Support for headline-markstos

+No direct support is provided.
+You can ask the community at https://forum.ghost.org/ sometimes I answer Ghost questions there.

 # Instructions